BardMusicPlayer/BardMusicPlayer/README.md

 * Ensure the box to the right of the link is checked.
   <br><br><a><img src="https://i.imgur.com/Ifjc3X5.png" height="180" /></a><br><br>
 * Press the "Save changes & close" icon in the bottom right of the settings window.
-* Navigate to the "All Plugins" tab inside the `/xlplugins` plugin browser and search for `Whiskers`.
+* Navigate to the "All Plugins" tab inside the `/xlplugins` plugin browser and search for `DalamudDoot`.
-* Click on "Whiskers" and select "Install".
+* Click on "DalamudDoot" and select "Install".
 * The companion plugin is now ready to be used.
 </section>

 <section id="usage">

-### Using Whiskers
+### Using DalamudDoot
-To enable all enhanced functionality, simply checkmark "Whiskers Compatibility" under Settings.
+To enable all enhanced functionality, simply checkmark "DalamudDoot Compatibility" under Settings.
   <br><br><a><img src="https://i.imgur.com/ylf4TIW.png" alt="Settings"/></a><br>
 </section>

 <section id="contributing">

 # Contributing
-Contributions to MeowMusic are welcome - please feel free to submit a [pull request](https://github.com/Meowchestra/MeowMusic/pulls).
+Contributions to BardMusicPlayer are welcome - please feel free to submit a [pull request](https://github.com/BardMusicPlayer/BardMusicPlayer/pulls).
 </section>